Flight Review

 Commonly known as the sterile cockpit rule, air carrier pilots must refrain from nonessential activities during critical phases of flight.

-Critical phases of flight are all ground operations involving taxi, takeoff, and landing, and all other flight operations below 10,000' except cruise flight.
-Nonessential activities include such activities as eating or chatting.
+Critical phases of flight are all ground operations involving taxi, takeoff, and landing, and all other flight operations below 10,000′ except cruise flight.
+Nonessential activities include things like eating or chatting.

 The equivalent sterile cockpit altitude for light aircraft can be defined as 2,500′ AGL or at any altitude within 10 minutes of landing.